 - Voice notes

-- Built-in task manager (Kanban view is coming soon)
+- Built-in task manager with Kanban view

 - Teambook stores all your messages, tasks, and any content you share